TheScienceMuseum/heritage-connector/README.md

-# heritage-connector
-Transforming text into data to extract meaning and make connections
+# Heritage Connector: Transforming text into data to extract meaning and make connections